Aquatics & Swim Lessons

 Lesson Observation

-Please remember all swim instructors are American Red Cross certified with high standards.
+Please remember all swim instructors are trained and certified with high standards.
 Please allow them to teach without distraction.
 A parent seating area will be provided.
-If you have a concern please wait until the class ends and discuss your concern with the instructor.
+If you have a concern, please wait until the class ends and discuss your concern with the instructor.
 We strongly encourage parents, if they feel comfortable, to bring kids to swim lessons and exit the pool area until the class is close to ending.

 Swimming Lessons